-• A chemical waste container without label was observed in the laboratory.
-The contractor was advised to clearly label the container in accordance to the Code of Practice.
+A chemical waste container without label was observed in the laboratory and chemical drums were observed near Building 2.
+The contractor was advised to clearly label the container in the laboratory and provide drip trays to the chemical drums or replace the drums to designed storage area in accordance to the Code of Practice.